Sisters of Mercy

 The new spiritual centerpiece for Christchurch, Sisters of Mercy – “Te Manawa Atawhai Catherine McAuley Center” presents a rethinking of traditional sacred space, providing as much a place of retreat and learning as it is a chapel.

 Designed by Hamish Shaw Architects, the Building was opened in December 2017 and has already gone on to win numerous awards, such as the WANZ / GANZ “Designing with Glass” Award and Canterbury Architecture Awards “Public Architecture” which is part of the NZ Institute of Architects Awards program.

-Glassforce went on to engage Glasshape to perform a Digital Site Measure, whilst the building was under construction, from which Glasshape manufactured 3 meter (9.84 ft) tall constant radius bent glass panels, with varying bend radii for each panel, that on one side of the enclosure angle outwards in a conical fashion.
-The inclusion of curved sliding glass doors to provide access to the garden sanctuary added to the complexity of the project.
+Glassforce went on to engage Glasshape® to perform a Digital Site Measure, whilst the building was under construction, from which Glasshape® manufactured 3m (9.84ft) tall constant radius bent glass panels, with varying bend radii for each panel, that on one side of the enclosure angle outwards in a conical fashion.
+The inclusion of bent sliding glass doors to provide access to the garden sanctuary added to the complexity of the project.

 Glasshape® would like to congratulate both the Architect and Glassforce for completing such a thoughtful and highly complex, yet aesthetically simplistic and beautiful design.